duyenln255/duyenln255/README.md

 ## 🚀 About Me
 - 🎓 **BSc in Computer Science** – HCMUT (English-taught program)
-- 💻 1 year of experience as a Frontend Engineer in an Agile environment
+- 💻 1 year of experience as a Frontend Engineer

 ## 🛠 Tech Stack

 **Frontend:**